someahole/nodes/README.rst

   @graphMethod.

-The third is has to do with the semantics of the methods he has decorated with using @graphMethod.
+The third is has to do with the semantics of the methods he has decorated with @graphMethod.
 All graph methods must be *pure and side-effect free* (with some exceptions that we need not delve into here).